benswinney/AWS-SAA-C02-Course/README.md

 NATGW cannot do port forwarding or be a bastion server.
 In that case it might be necessary to run a NAT EC2 instance instead.

+## 1.5.9 VPC Connection Modes

+### 1.5.9.1 VPC Sharing

+VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as EC2 instances, RDS databases, Redshift clusters, and Lambda functions, into shared and centrally-managed Amazon Virtual Private Clouds (VPCs).
+To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
+After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
+You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries.
+This reduces the number of VPCs that you create and manage while using separate accounts for billing and access control.

+### 1.5.9.2 VPC Peering

+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
+Instances in either VPC can communicate with each other as if they are within the same network.
+VPC peering does not facilitate centrally managed VPCs.

 ---

 ## 1.6.
 Elastic-Cloud-Compute-EC2